NERC-CEH/RainfallQC/docs/tutorials.rst

 Each one of these modules contains individual QC check methods, which begin with the syntax ``check_``.
-For example to run a QC check that will check whether there are streaks of repeating values in your data, you can run: ``rainfallqc.timeseries_checks.check_streaks(data, **kwargs)``
+For example to run a QC check that will check whether there are streaks of repeating values in your data, you can run: ``timeseries_checks.check_streaks(data, **kwargs)``.

-(this method is from the IntenseQC framework).
+Various example of errors in rainfall data can be viewed on this `web map <https://thomasjkeel.github.io/UK-Rain-Gauge-Network/qc_map.html>`_.

 Getting started